raphaelCarlebach/currency-exchange-monitor/README.md

 DB_PASSWORD=????
 DB_NAME=?????

-import the sidelines.sql file your sql
+import the sidelines.sql file to your sql

 run npm install for installing the node_modules folder